Anti-POSCO movement: The Movement

 Almost immediately after the MoU was signed, local communities began to organize against the project.
 The 'POSCO Pratirodh Sangram Samiti (PPSS)' was formed in August 2005, becoming the primary organization spearheading the resistance.
 Other groups like 'Nava Nirmana Samiti' and 'Bhitamati Bachao Andolana' also participated in the protests.

 The movement's opposition stemmed from a range of interconnected concerns.
 Villagers feared the forcible loss of their ancestral lands and homes, with displacement estimates varying widely from POSCO's initial figure of around 450 families to protesters' claims of over 20,000 people facing direct displacement and many more losing their livelihoods.
 A significant source of anxiety was the potential destruction of the local economy, heavily reliant on the fertile land used for betel vines—a lucrative cash crop—paddy, and other agricultural activities, as well as access to coastal fishing grounds.
 Furthermore, serious concerns were raised about the project's environmental impact, including potential damage to the coastal ecosystem from the felling of thousands of trees (an estimated 300,000 trees were reportedly felled even in preliminary stages including fruit-bearing trees), effects on local water sources, and the perceived inadequacy of the Environmental Impact Assessment (EIA) reports.
 Activists and community members also alleged that the government was proceeding with land acquisition without properly recognizing and settling the rights of traditional forest dwellers as mandated by the Forest Rights Act (FRA), 2006, and that Gram Sabha (village council) resolutions rejecting the project were being ignored.
-The movement also highlighted issues of state repression and human rights violations, reporting heavy police deployment, alleged intimidation, arbitrary arrests, the filing of numerous criminal cases against protesters (hundreds of cases involving thousands of individuals, including women), and incidents of violence.
+The movement also highlighted issues of state repression and human rights violations, reporting heavy police deployment, alleged intimidation, arbitrary arrests, the filing of numerous criminal cases against protesters, and incidents of violence.

 To voice their opposition, the Anti-POSCO movement employed various forms of resistance.
 Villagers, often including women and children, formed human barricades to prevent government officials and POSCO personnel from entering the proposed plant site areas.
-Peaceful sit-ins (dharnas), demonstrations, and rallies were regularly organized to draw attention to their plight.
+Peaceful sit-ins, demonstrations, and rallies were regularly organized to draw attention to their plight.
 Concurrently, the project's environmental clearances faced repeated legal challenges before the National Green Tribunal (NGT) and other courts.
 A key strategy also involved the assertion of community rights, with Gram Sabhas passing resolutions against the land acquisition, invoking their powers under the FRA.